-Below are some ways that employers can better prepare and plan for a beneficial and hybrid open enrollment session this year.
+Below are some ways that employers can prepare for and support their employees for a beneficial open enrollment session this year.

 As employers gear up for open enrollment, it can be beneficial to pause and reflect on the past year.
 Talk about what was effective – this can help frame the conversation around this year’s format and any plan changes.
-Be sure to think about and understand the benefits employees need now versus this time last year, and the impact of COVID-19 on benefit goals.
-Highlight benefits that might be more useful during the pandemic such as telehealth, mental health services and coverage for COVID-19 testing and treatment.
+Be sure to consider the benefits employees need now versus this time last year, and the impact of inflation on benefit goals.

-Consider conducting a survey or quiz to employees before open enrollment to gauge what aspects of a benefits package they are most interested in learning about.
+Consider conducting a survey or quiz to employees before open enrollment to gauge what aspects of their benefits package they are most interested in learning about.
 Employers can create presentations and highlight certain features based on those results.
 Remember, this is a chance to make the process more personal than in the past.
-By taking advantage of new technology that enables one-on-one, face-to-face interactions, benefits teams can actually provide more support on-demand and have the opportunity to make the experience more beneficial and perhaps better than before.

-A hybrid benefits fair can engage all employees, including those working remotely.
+Many employees are utilizing hybrid workplace schedules which can limit their time in the physical office.
+Consider offering a hybrid benefits fair to engage all employees, including those working remotely.
 Create an agenda and consider hosting multiple sessions, including both in-person and virtual sessions to ensure flexibility with fitting in with all employees’ schedules.
 Send out reminders and outline what employees can expect for a hybrid fair, including highlights and changes to any benefits packages or offerings.
 Keep the presentation simple and straightforward, while providing the appropriate digital tools for remote employees.
 Even if the benefits fair goes as planned, employees will most likely have questions.
 It can be helpful to create a benefits FAQs digital handout for employees that covers basic questions and can be a valuable resource for employees to have access to benefits information 24/7.

 Employers may also consider inviting vendors to attend and participate in hybrid benefits fairs to create an engaging and accessible environment.
 They can provide specific information and guidance if employees have unique situations they would like to discuss.
 Employers can also host breakout sessions virtually and in-person for employees to join if they have additional questions or would like to learn more about a certain topic.

-A hybrid open enrollment fair or kick-off should offer virtual office hours and time after the presentation for employees to ask real time questions in-person.
-To avoid being inundated with calls or emails, employers should consider working with their HR team to use a calendar tool where employees can book times with staff members to talk through considerations, ask questions and make the process more personal.
+Additionally, employers should invite their employees to stop by their desk, either virtually or in-person, if they need any help navigating through the open enrollment process.
+Employers can consider working with their HR team to use a calendar tool where employees can book times with staff members to talk through considerations, ask questions and make the process more personal.

 Make it personal

 Employees expect personalized communication and will want their specific questions to be answered rather than receiving generic content.
 Employers should focus on personal messaging and creating space and options for employees to feel heard and have their questions answered.
-While this is a challenging time, employers should expect to have a more successful enrollment when they connect with employees about their individual situations and allow employees to make better choices when participating in programs.
-Educate employees on the benefits available, how they work and what type of value they should expect.
-In turn, this will build benefit awareness, financial hardship support, resource directives and a caring culture.
+While this can be a challenging time for some, employers should expect to have a more successful enrollment when they connect with employees about their individual situations and allow employees to make better choices when participating in programs.

-It’s not too late to start planning and executing a successful hybrid benefits enrollment season.
-Keep in mind that COVID-19, as well as the current economy continues to change the benefit-covered population as well as goals and priorities.
-Be prepared to adjust strategy as the current environment is always changing.
+It’s not too late to start planning and executing a successful open enrollment season.
+Keep in mind the factors weighing on your benefit-covered population, as well as goals and priorities.
+Be prepared to adjust strategy in this everchanging environment.